AustralianCancerDataNetwork/OMOP_Alchemy/README.md

 ### Notes

-If you don't want to install and configure a sagecipher keyring for credential management, you can instead create file pwd_override.txt under oa_config.app_root, containing just plaintext password, which will override the keyring functionality.
+If you don't want to install and configure a sagecipher keyring for credential management, you can instead create file `pwd_override.txt` under oa_config.app_root, containing just plaintext password, which will override the keyring functionality.

-Look in oa_system_config.yaml to specify your local or system database parameters for connection.
+Create `oa_system_config.yaml` in this same directory to specify your local or system database parameters for connection. `oa_system_config_demo.yaml` has been provided as a template example.